LucasRSteimetz/Task_Tracker_CLI/README.md

 ## Dependencies

 To run Task Tracker 8000, you only need to install npm and node.
-Go to "https://nodejs.org" and install the LTS version.
+Go to https://nodejs.org and install the LTS version.
-To check if you've installed it, run the following commands on the terminal:
+To check if you've installed it, run the following commands in the terminal:

 ```bash
 nove -v